vSphere Virtual TPM (vTPM) Questions & Answers

 No. The default vTPM will contain certificates that are compatible with supported guest operating systems.

-What are the default vTPM certificates?
+What are the default vTPM certificates and how do they get installed?

 Can I replace the certificates in the vTPM?